eberkain/Kerbpit/README.txt

 Custom built controllers are used to shortcut common actions, each controller can support 32 buttons and 8 analog axis Flight Computer is the right side console and used to interface with MFDS and provide analog controls
-    4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command
+    4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-master to send to all MFD terminal windows 1 keyswitch-input to send to hidden input term
+    18 keyswitch-letter/number buttons are used to pick a program (A-F,0-9,decimal,minus) 1 keyswitch-list button will display a list of programs for that MFD 1 keyswitch-Run button begins a kOS run command
-    18 keyswitch-letter/number buttons are used to pick a program (A-F,0-9,decimal,minus) 1 keyswitch-exec button is used to start the program 1 keyswitch-end button is used to stop a program
+    1 keyswitch-exec button is used to start the program 1 keyswitch-end button is used to stop a program
-    1 keyswitch-reset button to reset the mfd terminal window if something goes awry 1 keyswitch-master reset to reset all MFD terminal windows 1 keyswitch-master reboot to relog into all CPUs without resetting terminals, for switching craft 2 thumbstick-RCS axis controls linear (up,down,left,right)(fore,back)
+    1 keyswitch-reset button to reset the mfd terminal window if something goes awry 1 keyswitch-reboot button to relog the terminals without chanigng windows 1 keyswitch-local button to switch to local drive 1 keyswitch-archive button to switch to archive
+    1 keyswitch-copy button to copy a program to local 2 thumbstick-RCS axis controls linear (up,down,left,right)(fore,back)
     2 thumbstick-RCS axis control rotation (pitch,yaw)(roll)
-    4 thumbstick robotics controls, single axis.
+    4 slide pot robotics controls, single axis.
     8 keyswitch-robotics controls
+    12 keyswitch-mfd interface extentions
   Navigation Controller is the left side console and is used to manipulate autopilot programs and manuvre nodes
     10 keyswitch-tweak +/- buttons for HDG, ALT, SPD, MAXROLL, MAXVSPD 3 3-way toggle-rate adjustment controls how much to add/sub per press